AAV vector system, AAV production, transduction and AAV gene therapyAAV protocol Download

 c)AAV with micro-dystrophin for treatment of Duchenne Muscular Dystrophy

 Duchenne muscular dystrophy (DMD), resulting from dystrophin gene mutation, is a severe genetic disease resulting in body-wide muscle degeneration and necrosis in boys and young men .
 In gene therapy theory, replacing or correcting the mutated dystrophin gene with a functional one would cure this disease .
 However, the enormous size of dystrophin cDNA and the distribution of muscle throughout the body presented great challenges to this arduous task.
 To address these obstacles, researchers have developed the highly abbreviated micro-dystrophin gene and designed systemic gene delivery with AAV2.5, which was a translational optimized AAV variant, inducing stronger transduction in skeletal muscles than AAV2 and displaying lower crossreactivity to AAV2 neutralizing antibodies .
 To date, preclinical data suggests that intravascular AAV micro-dystrophin delivery can significantly ameliorate muscle pathology, enhance muscle force, and attenuate dystrophic cardiomyopathy in animals, such as mice and canines [24,25].
-Phase 1 clinical trials of AAV2.5 in DMD patients have shown that rationally designed AAV vector (AAV2.5) was safe and well tolerated, setting the foundation of customizing AAV vectors best suiting the clinical objectives .
-Meanwhile, more clinical trials are required to estimate the clinical efficacy of AAV2.5 with micro-dystrophin gene, and the findings display a great prospects of body-wide DMD therapy with a synthetic micro-dystrophin AAV vector .
+Phase 1 clinical trials of AAV2.5 in DMD patients have shown that rationally designed AAV vector (AAV2.5) was safe and well-tolerated, setting the foundation of customizing AAV vectors best suiting the clinical objectives .
+Meanwhile, more clinical trials are required to estimate the clinical efficacy of AAV2.5 with micro-dystrophin gene, and the findings display great prospects of body-wide DMD therapy with a synthetic micro-dystrophin AAV vector .

 d)AAV with coagulation factor IX for treatment of Hemophilia B

 Hemophilia B (HB) is an X-linked disease, caused by a deficiency in functional coagulation factor IX protein (FIX) .
-Currently, preclinical data suggests AAV vector-mediated gene transfer of coagulation factor IX to the skeletal muscle or to liver have shown sustained correction of hemophilia B in mice and dogs [28,29].
+Currently, preclinical data suggests AAV vector-mediated gene transfer of coagulation factor IX to the skeletal muscle or liver have shown sustained correction of hemophilia B in mice and dogs [28,29].
 The two initial phase I/II clinical trials with FIX cDNA gene delivery by AAV vectors for treatment of hemophilia B displayed no serious adverse effects, but demonstrated contrary results, no therapeutic level of FIX in muscle trial while some therapeutic effects closely with that of hemophilic dogs .
 To date, gene therapy for Hemophilia B via systemic administration of AAV vectors containing an optimized coagulation factor IX construct has achieved considerable progress, ameliorating the bleeding phenotype numerous patients .
-However, challenges remain for sustained gene therapy in patients, and efforts are still required to improve long term expression of factor IX, via optimisations to the AAV vector, transgene cassette and correction strategy.
+However, challenges remain for sustained gene therapy in patients, and efforts are still required to improve long term expression of factor IX, via optimizations to the AAV vector, transgene cassette and correction strategy.

 3. Advantages and drawbacks of AAV vector-mediated gene transfer